 Jersey income tax is calculated and collected via an income tax assessment.
 These are issued by the taxes office following the submission of the tax return form.
 The tax payment deadline is 30 November.
 Any tax unpaid at that date is subject to a surcharge of 10%.
 New legislation introducing late payment interest is expected imminently, and we are awaiting its enactment to confirm what rate this will be at.

 For payment on account taxpayers, the first payment on account for the next year of assessment is made on 30 November alongside any balancing payment due.
 The second payment on account is due the following 31 May.
 This is based on the previous year's liability.
 For a person with no employment earnings, the amount payable is 50% of the previous year's liability.
 For a person whose earnings comprise 25% or less of their total income, the percentage is 40%.

 There is a withholding tax (WHT) scheme in place that applies to employees.
 This is known as the Income Tax Instalment System (ITIS).
 Broadly, employees who had been on the island since before 2006 had ITIS deducted on a prior-year basis; however, for employees who have arrived on the island from 1 January 2006, ITIS was deducted on a current-year basis.
 Individuals who pay tax under the ITIS may also be required to make a balancing tax payment in December; however, the payment on account regime will not apply.

 Prior year basis taxpayers are currently being transitioned into current year basis.
-Broadly, affected taxpayers' 2019 liabilities were 'frozen' with payments from 2020 and applied against current year liabilities.
+Broadly, affected taxpayers' 2019 liabilities were 'frozen', with payments from 2020 applied against current year liabilities.
 Two different payment options exist to settle the frozen 2019 liabilities.